Aundh State

 Aundh State was a Maratha princely state during the British Raj, in the Deccan States Agency division of the Bombay Presidency.
 The Principality of Aundh covered an area of 1298 square kilometers with a population of 88,762 in 1941.

-The capital of the state was Aundh.
+The capital of the state was Aundh, currently in the Satara district of Maharashtra.

+It is known for the Aundh Experiment, a bold effort at empowering villages with self governance from 1939 to 1947.

 History

 Aundh was a Jagir granted by Chhatrapati Sambhaji to Parshuram Trimbak Pant Pratinidhi, who was a general, administrator and later Pratinidhi of the Maratha Empire during the reign of Chhatrapati Sambhaji and Chhatrapati Rajaram.
 He played a crucial role in re-capturing Panhala Fort, Ajinkyatara (at Satara), Bhupalgad forts from Mughals during period of 1700–1705.

 After the fall of Peshwa rule, the British East India company entered separate treaties in 1820 with all the Jagirdars who were nominally subordinate to the Raja of Satara.
 Akalkot, Aundh, Nimsod, Bhor, Daphlapur, Jath, and Phaltan, which were Jagirs of Satara State, became tributaries to the British when Satara state was abolished in 1849.
 The last ruler of the Aundh was Raja Shrimant Bhawanrao Shriniwasrao Pant Pratinidhi ("Bala Sahib").
 The state joined the Union of India on 8 March 1948.